 Would we have got as much value out of the alcoholic drinks on offer?
 I’m not so sure, but the seats were certainly comfier than in the terminal building.

-How much does Club Aspire lounge at Gatwick North cost?
+How much does the Club Aspire airport lounge cost?

-If you book direct with Club Aspire the cost is currently £20.99 per adult or £17.99 per child aged two to 11-years-old.
+When I last checked, if you book direct with Club Aspire the cost is £34 per adult or £18 per child aged two to 11-years-old.
 Over 12-year-olds are classed as adults but, obviously, can’t be served alcohol until they are 18.

 We got a special offer through Club Aspire and booking direct meant if our flight was delayed we could stay as long as we liked.
 You can also book this lounge through Holiday Extras* and might find a deal.